ip69719/ci-portfolio-two/README.md

 * Validated that the quiz restarts/quiz question is displayed when RESTART button is clicked.
 * Validated that the User is taken back to home section when QUIT button is clicked.

 ### User Story testing

+* As a User, I want the ability to view a short introduction, so I can understand what the quiz is about.
+    * As soon as the page is loaded the User is presented with a brief introduction to the quiz.

+* As a User, I want the ability to easily navigate throughout the site.
+    * Home section and the results section have only two large buttons allowing the User to navigate easily between the sections of the page.

+* As a User, I want feedback when I select an answer letting me know if I selected correct answer.
+    * The User is presented with a pop up modal as soon as an answer is selected providing the User with an instant feedback.

+* As a User, I want feedback at the end of the quiz so that I know what my overall score is.
+    * The user is presented with an overall quiz results as soon as the last question is answered.

 ### Defect Tracking

 * Issues are documented and tracked on [GitHub](https://github.com/ip69719/ci-portfolio-two/issues).
 * The remaining open issues were not prioritised because these a visual defects only that do not impact functionality.

 ## Deployment